This topic provides an overview of ParentsNext (1.1.P.57) including:

 - conduct a JSCI assessment (if required)

 - start negotiating an EPP (known as a participation plan for ParentsNext) which includes a compulsory activity for compulsory participants.
-The participation plan must be presented to the parent within 4 weeks of the initial appointment
+The participation plan must be presented to the participant within 4 weeks of the initial appointment

 - identify suitable and available activities and services in the local area and refer if appropriate